samah-25/NSCLC-Osimertinib-Resistance-Analysis/README.md

 | | `HLA-A` | **+3.49** | Paradoxical MHC-I upregulation.
 KEGG: "Antigen Processing and Presentation" (Score=93.86). |
 | | `THBD` | **+5.78** | Top upregulated gene.
 Induces pro-inflammatory, pro-coagulant tumor microenvironment. |
 | **3.
 Clinical Correlation** <br> *Cardiotoxicity Signature* | `Dilated Cardiomyopathy` Pathway | **↓ Down** | Transcriptomic signature aligns with known cardiac adverse events of Osimertinib. |
+The full differential expression results are available in 3_results/DGE_results_limma.csv.
 ## Independent Validation of Published Mechanisms

-This study independently reproduces the core findings of **Shi et al. 2025** [*Discov Oncol*, PMID: 40796706](https://pubmed.ncbi.nlm.nih.gov/40796706/), confirming the role of KRT-family genes and T-cell suppression in osimertinib resistance.
+This work supports the KRT-driven immune dysfunction model of osimertinib resistance of **Shi et al. 2025** [*Discov Oncol*, PMID: 40796706](https://pubmed.ncbi.nlm.nih.gov/40796706/), confirming the role of KRT-family genes and T-cell suppression in osimertinib resistance.
 The analysis further extends these findings by identifying a transcriptomic signature consistent with cardiotoxicity, providing a potential mechanistic link between the resistance phenotype and clinical adverse events.

 **Conclusion:** This work independently validates the KRT-driven immune dysfunction model of osimertinib resistance and provides a potential mechanistic link to its clinical cardiotoxicity profile.